Branden-Kunkel/twitter_aggregate_generator/README.md

 - create and analyze social networks consisting of individuals or entities of academic interest

 Currently, TwitterAG is in the **beta** stage, with known bugs noted in the source repository.
 The **release** version++ hopes to have further core modules supporting more features such as:
-- command piping to even more precisely filter, append or strip data in responses
+- Command piping to even more precisely filter, append or strip data in responses
+- A small SDK?
-- increased access elevation and API endpoints available
+- Increased access elevation and API endpoints available.
+Will add a filtered stream API functionality once I can work with usable rate limits.
-- a compiled version of this program which will be based on elevated access.
+- A compiled version of this program which will be based on elevated access.
 I anticipate that speed will be a more important factor when datasets become that large

 Note that **all** response types from the Twitter API are of JSON type.